Hemp oil for cats or CBD may be the current big thing. But new research shows it might not be all that good for them.

 Hemp oil for cats is said to reduce inflammation, itching, anxiety and pain and lessen or eliminate seizure activity.

-Angie Krause, a holistic veterinarian in Boulder, Col., recommends CBD for cats with irritable bowel disease, pancreatitis, arthritis, chronic upper respiratory infections, asthma and cancer.
+Angie Krause, a holistic veterinarian in Boulder, Colo., recommends CBD for cats with irritable bowel disease, pancreatitis, arthritis, chronic upper respiratory infections, asthma, and cancer.

 Dr. Krause says the most common side effects of CBD are increased appetite and decreased anxiety.
 But she says some cats can become sedate and should stop taking CBD.